-Confessed Parkland school shooter's brother arrested for allegedly trespassing at Stoneman Douglas
+Brother of Parkland gunman held on $500K bond, accused of trespassing at Stoneman Douglas

+Joseph Alan Kimok, Zachary Cruz’s attorney, said his client is being held “because of who he is related to, not what he did.”— Jorge Milian (@caneswatch) March 20, 2018

+State prosecutor Sarahnell Murphy said that in jailhouse conversations, Zachary Cruz has told Nikolas “how popular” he is now and “how many girls he’s capable of attracting” after the mass shooting.

-PARKLAND, Fla. - The brother of confessed school shooter Nikolas Cruz was arrested Monday afternoon for trespassing on the Marjory Stoneman Douglas campus in Parkland, according to the Broward County Sheriff’ Office.
+Original report: The brother of confessed school shooter Nikolas Cruz was arrested Monday afternoon for trespassing on the Marjory Stoneman Douglas campus in Parkland, according to the Broward County Sheriff’ Office.

 Zachary Cruz, 18, told deputies he went to the campus to “reflect on the school shooting and soak it in,” according to the arrest report.